rachelesmee/website/foss4guk2018/workshops.md

 **Thurs 14:00 - 16:00,  Complexity: Intermediate**

-How to use some of the more advanced cartographic functions of QGIS.
-We will cover Draw Effects, Blend modes and Proportional Symbols.
-We will also look at two plugins, Time Manager to animate data over time, and QGIS2ThreeJS to create 3D maps from statistical data.
+This workshop will show you how to use some of the more advanced cartographic functions of QGIS to represent a range of location-based datasets with their attribute information.
+To do this we will look at proportional symbols, 3D representation and temporal changes.
+We’ll also use Draw Effects and Blend modes to create visualisations with more impact.

 **Recommended Experience:** A beginner level knowledge of QGIS

-**Requirements:** QGIS 2.18 must be installed.
+**Requirements:**

+- A laptop with QGIS 2.18 installed, the instructions are for PC but they should work on Mac and Linux.
+- It would be helpful to install the following plugins: QuickMapServices, OpenLayers, TimeManager, QGIS2ThreeJS.
+- Data will be provided on a USB memory stick.

 - - -